What would your 18th birthday be like if you were in the foster care system and never adopted?

-By the age of 23, aged-out foster youth are 5 times more likely to be arrested and 4 times more likely to receive government assistance, with only 25% completing high school and 6% earning a college degree.
+By the age of 23, foster youth are 5 times more likely to be arrested and 4 times more likely to receive government assistance, with only 27% completing high school and 6% earning a college degree.

-Our graduates are overcoming the odds and doing what so many of us take for granted, living independent lives, integrated into their communities instead of lingering on the outskirts as victims of circumstance.
+Our graduates are overcoming the odds and doing what so many of us take for granted, living independent lives.
+While also integrating into their communities instead of lingering on the outskirts as victims of circumstance.